fwenai/Edit_and_Finetuning/README.md

-# Edit_and_Finetuning
+# ON THE RETENTION OF EDITED KNOWLEDGE IN FINE-TUNED LANGUAGE MODELS
-This repository provides an implementation of the paper ON THE RETENTION OF EDITED KNOWLEDGE IN FINE-TUNED LANGUAGE MODELS
+This repository provides an implementation of the paper ON THE RETENTION OF EDITED KNOWLEDGE IN FINE-TUNED LANGUAGE MODELS.

+## Running code
+Environment versions: please see environment.yml